By submitting to RTR, you acknowledge and agree that:

 2.1 File format

-If submitting to a peer-reviewed section of the journal (i.e. an article; not a book review), the article should have not identifying information.
+If submitting to a double-blind peer-reviewed section of the journal (i.e. an article; not a book review), the article should not have identifying information.
 Author identification in the Word document properties needs to be removed.

 3. DOCUMENT STYLES

 The article or review is single-spaced, justified, the first line of each paragraph is indented 0.5cm, and one space (not two) is used between sentences within a paragraph.

 For an article, a 12-point Times font is used for the main text and 11-point for footnotes and book reviews.

 Unicode fonts are used for Greek and Hebrew.

 (We recommend that you use the free fonts provided by the Society of Biblical Literature.
 RTR actually uses Linguist Software Unicode fonts, and the administrator will make the conversion.)

 No Hebrew pointing is used unless significant to the discussion.

 Main subheadings are 11pt Arial.
 Subheadings are numbered and sub-numbered as appropriate (1. ...
 1.1 ...
 1.1.1).

 Em dashes rather than ordinary dashes are used when setting apart words in a sentence—like this em dash here, with no spaces around the dash.